 The Chard family truly had a vision of “local, sustainable farming”, and the farm remained in the family until the mid-1950’s when it was sold to the Winns, who lovingly cared for the property, which had wound down its’ farming operations.
 In the late 1960’s a prominent local family bought the estate from the Winns, and Meadowood Farms became the home to a large family.
 Due to unfortunate circumstances, Meadowood Farms was abandoned in the mid-1980’s, and was left to fall to ruin, complete with its’ beautiful Olmstead gardens, and there was a considerable movement afoot by the town of Cazenovia to raze the main house.

 While in search of an historic property on which to start a “sustainable, model farm”, Marc Schappell and Tom Anderson stumbled across Meadowood Farms visiting Cazenovia from New York City for a wedding one summer weekend in 1995.
-Little did they know they would leave Cazenovia that weekend wedded themselves to Meadowood Farms… and thus began a long journey to first reclaim and historically restore the main house, followed by re-appending land parcels that had been divided off over the years from the farm, along with buying new, contiguous land that once had been a part of the two century old Cook Farm.
-Dave Cook and his wife Ellie still live, in fact, on what had originally been his great, great, grandfather’s land.
-Over time, a number of barns on the farm have been re-purposed and restored accordingly.
-A late 1700’s “English threshing” barn has also been dismantled piece by piece and moved to the farm as part of the “new” complex of barns.
+Little did they know they would leave Cazenovia that weekend wedded themselves to Meadowood Farms… and thus began a long journey to first reclaim and historically restore the main house, followed by re-appending land parcels that had been divided off over the years from the farm, along with buying new, contiguous land that once had been a part of the two-century-old Cook Farm.
+Dave Cook's wife Ellie still lives, in fact, on what had originally been Dave's great, great, grandfather’s land.
+Over time, a number of barns on the farm have been re-purposed and restored accordingly, including a late 1700’s “English threshing” barn that was been dismantled piece by piece and moved to the farm as part of the “new” complex of barns.